-- Author Avatar: Ken's inmate looks like a parodied version of himself, and at one point he lampshades it by stating:"I should start working and follow my dreams" while it's shown a picture of a crudely drawn manga called "Moon-Ken Rock"
+- Author Avatar: In Sun-Ken Rock, Ken's inmate looks like a parodied version of himself, and at one point he lampshades it by stating:"I should start working and follow my dreams" while it's shown a picture of a crudely drawn manga called "Moon-Ken Rock"

-- Author Appeal: In the same token, he loves ass shots, he has an ass fetish, he even admitted so.
+- Author Appeal: He loves ass shots, he has an ass fetish, he even admitted so.
 In the non-sexual way, brunette girls and blond guys.

 - Bleached Underpants: Subverted completely!
 The guy doesn't hide the fact that he did porn, even in a fan AMA, he said he'd like to work at it again!